Quacox/Stochastic-Volatility/README.md

 By employing rigorous parameter estimation techniques, this project aims to enhance understanding and application of stochastic volatility models in financial analysis and decision-making.

+# Model Comparison

+In this section, we compare the performance of the Heston model with the Black-Scholes model, focusing on their ability to accurately represent and predict asset price dynamics under different market conditions.

+## Methodology

+- **Model Specifications**:
+   - **Heston Model**:
+     - Incorporates stochastic volatility, capturing the mean-reverting nature of volatility in financial markets.
+     - Parameters include $\mu$, $\kappa$, $\theta$, $\sigma$, and $\rho$, derived through parameter estimation techniques such as maximum likelihood estimation (MLE).

+   - **Black-Scholes Model**:
+     - Assumes constant volatility over time, providing a baseline for pricing derivatives under the assumption of efficient markets.
+     - Parameterized by the asset price, volatility, risk-free rate, time to maturity, and strike price.

+- **Backtesting on Historical Data**:
+   - Utilize historical market data to simulate and compare the performance of both models in pricing options and predicting asset prices.

+- **Evaluation Metrics**:
+   - **Accuracy**: Compare model-generated prices with observed market prices.
+   - **Robustness**: Assess model sensitivity to changes in market conditions and parameter estimates.
+   - **Risk Management**: Evaluate the models' effectiveness in managing portfolio risk and hedging strategies.